LiteLDev/HelperLib/README-en.md

 /// <reference path="[root path of this repository]/src/index.d.ts" />
 ```

+## ❓ Have a question or suggestion?
+- Please go to [Issues](https://github.com/LiteLScript-Dev/HelperLib/issues) to ask

 ## 🏆 Contribution

 - Thanks to [HuoHuas001](https://github.com/HuoHuas001) for the main conversion from documentation